DeepeshBhati24/Ecommerce-Automation/README.md

-Prerequisites:- Dependencies(Selenium WebDriver, chrome, TestNG, Maven,jdk) must be added to execute the task.
+Prerequisites:- JDK must be installed to execute the task.